stanfordnlp/CoreNLP/doc/corenlp/README.txt

 CHANGES
 ---------------------------------

+2023-03-10    4.5.3     Fix the collinizer.
+Add an Ssurgeon interface

 2023-01-19    4.5.2     Update package dependencies to avoid security
                         problems.
 Add protobuf CLI tools for use in Python or elsewhere